Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A bloody show will look different for everyone.
-The blood can be red, brown or pink and can contain all or parts of the mucus plug.
-It will be a jelly-like, stringy texture.
-Some bloody shows are more mucus-like with streaks of blood.
-Some women lose the mucus plug all at once.
-In some cases, a bloody show will happen gradually.
+The blood can be red, brown or pink and can contain all or parts of your mucus plug.
+It will have a jelly-like, stringy texture.
+Some bloody shows are more mucus-like in color with only streaks of blood.

-How much blood is in a bloody show?
+How much blood is in the bloody show?

-The bloody show should not produce more than a tablespoon or two of discharge.
-Severe bleeding at any time can be a sign of a complication.
-Contact your healthcare provider if you experience heavy bleeding during pregnancy.
+The bloody show shouldn’t produce more than a tablespoon or two of discharge.
+Heavy bleeding at any time during pregnancy can be a sign of a complication.
+Contact your healthcare provider if you experience heavy vaginal bleeding.

 Advertisement